excaliburjs/Excalibur/.github/CONTRIBUTING.md

 It's helpful to let us know that you'd like to contribute for an issue, to prevent duplicate work.
 Ask us any questions you have about the issue, so that we can clarify the work you'll need to do.

 #### Creating a Pull Request
 - Please ensure that there is an issue created for what you're working on.
-This helps prevent duplicate or unnecessary work.
+This helps us track the work being done!
-- Open a pull request as soon as you feel you have the beginning of something workable, or if you have design considerations to discuss.
+- Open a pull request as soon as you feel you have the beginning of something workable, or if you have design ideas to discuss.
 Getting feedback from us early will help you with your work!
-We will flag the pull request as Work-In-Progress while we help you through the process.
+We will flag the pull request as Work-In-Progress while we work with you on your contribution.
 - Do all of your work in a new git branch.
 Only include code in the branch for the single issue you are working on.
 - Include Jasmine tests for your changes, following our [styleguide](#tests).
 Put them in the src/spec folder.
 - Document new public methods and properties based on the [styleguide](#documentation).